Department Of Meteorology Warns Of Poor Horizontal Visibility

-Doha, Qatar: Weather inshore until 6pm on Saturday will be misty to foggy at places at first become hazy at times and hot daytime, the Department of Meteorology said in its daily weather report, warning of poor horizontal visibility at places at first.
+(MENAFN- Gulf Times) Weather inshore until 6:00 pm on Saturday will be misty to foggy at places at first become hazy at times and hot daytime, the Department of Meteorology said in its daily weather report, warning of poor horizontal visibility at places at first.

 Offshore, it will be misty to foggy at places at first become hazy, the report added, warning of poor horizontal visibility at places at first.